 The Vocabulary Test option is used to enunciate all stored speech phrases.
-This announcement is broadcast through the speaker, but not through the radio.
+First, all words and phrases will be broadcast in English and then in French.
+This announcement is broadcast through the speaker but not through the radio.
 Therefore, it isn't affected by the Radio Inhibit option being enabled.